Polycademy/Console-Setup/Python Setup.md

 Issues
 ------

 Waiting on 64bit packages for llvm.
+These are needed for making Python from source.

 Temporary Solution
 ------------------